gaeayayyes/gaeayayyes.github.io/README.md

 - Understanding people.
      These kinds of people make me feel safe and calm.
 They reassure and make sure no one look bad in any given situation.
 - Daydreaming
      As said in my hobbies, I love daydreaming.
-DAy dreaming helps me boost my imagination and give myself ideas what to draw.
+Day dreaming helps me boost my imagination and give myself ideas what to draw.
-- I like watching shows
+- The fantasy genre
+     I love this type of genre because it includes magical beings and settings.
+This genre also strengthens my imagination and somehow gives me the carefree vibe.